Strong valid inequalities for a class of concave submodular minimization problems under cardinality constraints: Introduction

 \subsection{Our contributions}

 We propose three classes of strong valid linear inequalities for $\conv{\mathcal{P}^2_k}$.
 We present the explicit forms of these inequalities and specify the conditions under which they are facet-defining for $\conv{\mathcal{P}^2_k}$.
 We further show that these inequalities, along with the trivial bounds, the cardinality constraint, and a single additional inequality, fully describe $\conv{\mathcal{P}^2_2}$.
 Our computational experiments on the mean-risk optimization problem demonstrate the effectiveness of our proposed inequalities in a branch-and-cut framework.
-Moreover, we include remarks on the facets of $\conv{\mathcal{P}_k^m}$ when $k\geq 3$ or $m\geq 3$, which reflect the complexities in obtaining the complete linear description of $\conv{\mathcal{P}_k^m}$.
+Moreover, we delineate how these inequalities can be extended to the cases with more than two distinct weights, and how they may be utilized in mixed-binary conic optimization.
+We also include remarks on the facets of $\conv{\mathcal{P}_k^m}$ when $k\geq 3$ or $m\geq 3$, which reflect the complexities in obtaining the complete linear description of $\conv{\mathcal{P}_k^m}$.